| Six Sigma/Continuous

 and rework costs when supplier product is causing rejected

 final product.
 These extra cost need minimizing.
+Accounting The cost accounting system needs to be

 adjusted to collect the cost of quality data and then